-- 17.1 The number of control markers for each timed control shall be 5 or 6. - 17.2 The terrain detail at a timed control shall not be shown on the competitor's maps, where this may be studied by competitors before they are called to the timed control. - 17.3 At timed controls the competitor shall be seated in a position so that all the control markers are visible.
-A map unit, or a set of maps, containing a segment of the map oriented in the direction of view of the control, with clear indication of the direction of magnetic north above the map segment and description below the segment, shall be handed to, or placed for, the competitor.
+- 16.11 The terrain detail at a timed control shall not be shown on the competitor's maps, where this may be studied by competitors before they are called to the timed control. - 16.12 At timed controls the competitor shall be seated in a position so that all the control markers are visible.
+A map unit, or a set of maps, containing a segment of the map oriented in the direction of view of the midpoint between the outer control markers, with clear indication of the direction of magnetic north above the map segment and description below the segment, shall be handed to, or placed for, the competitor.
 The map unit, or set of maps, must include a cover sheet.
 Two sets of identical maps shall be presented to the competitor; one with the maps bound together and one with the maps loose.
-The competitor chooses which set of maps to use. - 17.4 Timing starts when the order "time starts now" is given at which point the competitor may look at the first map.
-Timing can be with two stopwatches or electronic units, in which case the feedback signal as the competitor punches is equivalent to the order "time starts now"... - 17.5 At timed controls timing is stopped when the final answer is stated.
+The competitor chooses which set of maps to use. - 16.13 Timing starts when the order "time starts now" is given at which point the competitor may look at the first map.
+Timing can be with two stopwatches or electronic units, in which case the feedback signal as the competitor punches is equivalent to the order "time starts now"... - 16.14 At timed controls timing is stopped when the final answer is stated.
 Answers are given either by the use of a pointing board or orally using the International Phonetic Alphabet (Alpha, Bravo, Charlie, Delta, Echo, Foxtrot and Zero).
 When the official perceives an answer from the competitor, that answer will be recorded.
-With electronic units both the choice and time are automatically recorded as the competitor punches. - 17.6 At each timed control station in a PreO competition, the maximum total time is 30 seconds multiplied by the number of timed controls.
-The total time and the individual answers for each timed control are recorded. - 17.
-At each station in a TempO competition, the maximum total time is 30 seconds multiplied by the number of timed controls.
-The total time and the individual answers for each timed control are recorded. - 17.8 A competitor must give the answer while the relevant map is visible.
-If the competitor turns over to the next or previous map before an answer is given for the current map, then the answer must be recorded as incorrect for the current map. - 17.9 Any timed controls which have not been answered within the maximum time are recorded as incorrect. - 17.10 Unless electronic recording is used there shall be 2 timekeepers with the times from both recorded.
+With electronic units both the choice and time are automatically recorded as the competitor punches. - 16.15 At each timed control station in a PreO competition, the maximum total time is 30 seconds multiplied by the number of timed controls.
+The total time and the individual answers for each timed control are recorded. - 16.16 At each station in a TempO competition, the maximum total time is 30 seconds multiplied by the number of timed controls.
+The total time and the individual answers for each timed control are recorded. - 16.17 A competitor must give the answer while the relevant map is visible.
+If the competitor turns over to the next or previous map before an answer is given for the current map, then the answer must be recorded as incorrect for the current map. - 16.18 Any timed controls which have not been answered within the maximum time are recorded as incorrect. - 16.19 Unless electronic recording is used there shall be 2 timekeepers with the times from both recorded.
 The times shall be rounded down to whole seconds.

-18. Restricted areas and routes
+17. Restricted areas and routes

-- Rules set by the organising Federation to protect the environment and any related instructions from the organiser shall be strictly observed by all persons connected with the event. - All terrain off the tracks (trails) in the competition area is out-of-bounds unless otherwise indicated in the information, marked on the map and, where necessary, marked on the ground.
+- 17.1 Rules set by the organising Federation to protect the environment and any related instructions from the organiser shall be strictly observed by all persons connected with the event. - 17.2 All terrain off the tracks (trails) in the competition area is out-of-bounds unless otherwise indicated in the information, marked on the map and, where necessary, marked on the ground.
 Additionally, certain normally permitted routes and areas may be declared out of bounds, as described in the information and, where necessary, marked on the map and/or on the ground.
-Competitors who deliberately enter a forbidden area will be disqualified. - 18.3 Compulsory routes, crossing points and passages shall be marked clearly on the map and on the ground.
+Competitors who deliberately enter a forbidden area will be disqualified. - 17.3 Compulsory routes, crossing points and passages shall be marked clearly on the map and on the ground.
 Competitors shall follow the entire length of any marked section of their course.

-19. Control descriptions
+18. Control descriptions